Art Deco Artist Demetre Haralamb Chiparus (1889 to 1947)

 Genuine Chiparus sculptures are rare and can fetch significant sums at auction.

 The video below features Chiparus’ The Finale, sold at auction by Bonhams in 2013.

-However the most important aspect of the video, is that it allows potential Chiparus collectors to examine the true quality in Chiparus’ work.
+However, the most important aspect of the video is that it allows potential Chiparus collectors to examine the actual quality in Chiparus’ work.

 Originally named Dimitri; Chiparus was born in Dorohoi, Romania (close to the Ukrainian border), into a reasonably wealthy family.

-However for most of his life and career he lived and worked in the French capital city of Paris.
-A mecca for art and artists in the early 1900’s and in the post-war roaring decandence of the twenties.
+However, for most of his life and career, he lived and worked in the French capital city of Paris.
+A mecca for art and artists in the early 1900’s and the post-war roaring decadence of the twenties.

-His sculptures are characterised by exquisite modelling of the female form, combining highly decorative and elaborate details with stunning touches of Art Deco style.
+His sculptures are characterised by exquisite modelling of the female form, combining highly decorative and elaborate details with alluring touches of Art Deco style.

-His slender lithe, long legged and very life like figures feature glowing faces of cool white ivory, above sensual and glamorously decorated outfits inspired by the artists and dancers from Parisienne theatres, the Folies Bergere and Russian ballet troupes.
+His slender long-legged and very life like figures feature glowing faces of crisp white ivory, above sensual and glamorously decorated outfits, inspired by the artists and dancers from Parisienne theatres, the Folies Bergere and Russian ballet troupes.

 Chiparus sculptures are truly representative of the distinctive style and age of Art Deco.